Scientific Conduct for PhDs (Law)

 You will learn to what extent science already has - or perhaps needs to develop - a system to prevent scientific misconduct and what role you can play as an individual scientist.

-The online workshop takes 2 hours.
+The hybrid workshop takes 2 hours.
 After the meeting you will receive reading material to use for discussions in your research group, department or faculty.
 The results of the discussion can be used by all participants under the Chatham House Rule.
 Together with future meetings, they will be the basis for a body of knowledge and suggestions to help you and your colleagues strengthen your ideas on this topic.
 The goal is to improve scientific integrity, within and outside our university.

 For this workshop, a written assignment (i.e. paper) will need to be submitted by the participant one week before the course is taking place.
 The written assignment will need to be send to email@example.com.